tweag/nickel/rfcs/003-nix-nickel.md

 Thus, tackling derivations first makes sense.
 From there, Nixpkgs is probably the thinnest layer over derivations of the three, and already open a lot of possibilities, so we choose to include it as well.

-## Nix-Nickel fantasised

-Examples of using Nickel for Nix, in practice.
-What we want.

 ## Challenges